 All of us are in debt to the past.
 We drink from wells we have not dug; enjoy liberties we have not won; practice a faith modeled by Jesus 2000 years ago.
 By giving to the Trinity Foundation, we can share our appreciation for all we have received so freely.
 We can secure the future of Trinity so that others may know Christ for generations to come.

 Giving reflects the love of Christ in the hearts of people.
 It is a vital part of Christian living.
-The Trinity United Methodist Church Foundation was established to be the union of many gifts, both small and large, held in trust and managed for the perpetual benefit of our church.
-By producing investment income, it also provides immediate funding of special ministries and needs of the church today.
+The Trinity United Methodist Church Foundation was established to be the union of many gifts, both small and large, held in trust and managed for the perpetual benefit of Trinity.
+By producing investment income, it also provides immediate funding of special ministries and needs of Trinity today.

 GOAL AND PURPOSE